 Christmas Carp Tradition

 While this might be a little weird for some, Christmas is represented in the Czech culture in the symbol of a carp.
 Closer to Christmas, you will find dozens of live carp in water tanks all around the city being sold to the people.
-As per tradition, the carp is bought and swims in the bathtub after which people decide whether to eat it by Christmas Eve or simply to allow it freedom by putting it back in the pond or river.
+As per tradition, families buy carp and keep them in the bathtub and see carps swim there.
+After this people decide whether to eat it by Christmas Eve or simply to allow it freedom by putting it back in the pond or river.